 What is body movement?

-Nonaerobic movement with controlled breathing can be practiced to reduce stress and
+Nonaerobic movement with controlled breathing may be done to help reduce stress and

-anxiety that is often associated with disease and illness.
-The Eastern medicine body
+anxiety often linked to disease and illness.
+The Eastern medicine body movement techniques

 Tai chi is an ancient form of martial art.
 It is based on a Chinese belief system